 Leaving the lake behind, a short 20-minute cable car ride up to the top of mount Mottarone should be on everyone’s list.
 Panoramic views of all 7 lakes at 1492m stretching over Piedmont, Lombardy, the Alps and the Milan skyline cannot be rivaled.
 For foodies, Mottarone is more than just a ski-resort during the winter, a favourite has to be Villa Pizzini.

-Ivan and his wife Chef Sabrina have given up the hustle and bustle of London to be in the heart of their hometown, Motterone with foodies all in rejoice.
+Ivan and his wife Chef Sabina have given up the hustle and bustle of London to be in the heart of their hometown, Mottarone with foodies all in rejoice.

 Home-made pastas, ambitious dishes like risotto with licorice and a very wide selection of local wine served by the glass, thanks to Coravin, Villa Pizzini gives a whole new meaning to the phrase ‘Alpine Dining’.